wso2/docs-mi/en/docs/reference/connectors/servicenow-connector/servicenow-connector-example.md

 # ServiceNow Connector Example

 The WSO2 ServiceNow connector allows you to access the ServiceNow REST API from an integration sequence.
-Using ServiceNow connector you can work with Aggregate API, Import Set API and Table API in ServiceNow.
-You can further read about ServiceNow REST APIs from [here](https://developer.servicenow.com/dev.do#!/reference/api/orlando/rest/c_TableAPI).
+Using ServiceNow connector you can work with Aggregate API, Import Set API, and Table API in ServiceNow.
+You can read more about ServiceNow REST APIs from [here](https://developer.servicenow.com/dev.do#!/reference/api/orlando/rest/c_TableAPI).

 ## What you'll build